Load audio data

 assert region.duration <= 5

-This argument is mandatory when reading data from the microphone.
+This argument is required when reading data from the microphone.

 Basic split example

-In the following we’ll use the split() function to tokenize an audio file, requiring that valid audio events be at least 0.2 second long, at most 4 seconds long and contain a maximum of 0.3 second of continuous silence.
-Limiting the size of detected events to 4 seconds means that an event of, say, 9.5 seconds will be returned as two 4-second events plus a third 1.5-second event.
-Moreover, a valid event might contain many silences as far as none of them exceeds 0.3 second.
+In the following example, we’ll use the split() function to tokenize an audio file.
+We’ll specify that valid audio events must be at least 0.2 seconds long, no longer than 4 seconds, and contain no more than 0.3 seconds of continuous silence.
+By setting a 4-second limit, an event lasting 9.5 seconds, for instance, will be returned as two 4-second events plus a final 1.5-second event.
+Additionally, a valid event may contain multiple silences, as long as none exceed 0.3 seconds.

-split() returns a generator of AudioRegion.
-An AudioRegion can be played, saved, repeated (i.e., multiplied by an integer) and concatenated with another region (see examples below).
-Notice that AudioRegion objects returned by split() have a start a stop information stored in their meta data that can be accessed like object.meta.start.
+split() returns a generator of AudioRegion objects.
+Each AudioRegion can be played, saved, repeated (multiplied by an integer), and concatenated with another region (see examples below).
+Note that AudioRegion objects returned by split() include start and end attributes, which mark the beginning and end of the audio event relative to the input audio stream.

 import auditok